OEM’s focused much on creating

 Asus chose to use stereo speakers for this laptop and placed them on the underbelly, towards the front, like on the Zenbook UX330.
 I was afraid they would be easily muffled when using the laptop on the lap, but that’s not the case, covering the cuts has only a small impact on the sound quality and volume.
 The volume is not very loud anyway, we only measured up to around 76 dB at head-level with our test songs.

 The overall audio quality is not bad though.
 I’ve mostly used the Music setting in the include Audio Wizard App, but you can also tweak the output if you want to.
 I haven’t noticed any distortions at high levels and no obvious vibrations in the palm-rest either.
 So overall these speakers should do fine for the normal consumer.

 The webcam at the top of the screen, on the other hand, is mediocre, even in good lighting, as you can see above.

 There’s a 48 Wh battery inside the Zenbook UX410UQ, rather small for a laptop of this size, but otherwise also fairly standard for the mid-range price class.
 You’re not going to get much in terms of gaming, given how the CPU and GPU run at full blast on battery, but otherwise the UX410 does alright.
 The UQ models, like the one tested here, do come with Nvidia Optimus, which means the Intel graphics chip is used most of the time and the Nvidia chip remains disabled until required.

 Check out the numbers below for more details (the screen’s brightness was set at 30%, ~120 nits).

-The laptop comes with a 65 Wh charger and a full-recharge takes around 2 hours and 15 minutes.
-The wall plug is integrated withing the power brick, with non-retractable prongs, like on most other modern Zenbooks.
+The laptop comes with a 65 Wh charger and a full recharge takes around 2 hours and 15 minutes.
+The wall plug is integrated within the power brick, with non-retractable prongs, like on most other modern Zenbooks.